 For businesses that need to consider appearance as well as functionality, butcher block countertops may be the answer, specifically maple block countertops.
 Here is what you should keep in mind as you consider maple block for your restaurant or facility:

 Butcher counter spaces are most popular in restaurant settings.
 The hard wood can maintain functionality while providing customers with the high-end atmosphere that they are paying good money for.
 Butcher block countertops are also a favorite in commercial kitchens.

 Chefs love them because they muffle the sounds of chopping and food preparations.
 In an environment that is already bustling and loud, it is nice to have anything that helps mute noise.

 Finally, butcher block countertops don’t offer just a quiet surface; they offer a safe surface.
 The wood grain helps to grip slippery vegetables so that they don’t slide away from a hurried prep-cook who is holding a sharp knife.

-Speaking of sharp, this countertop won’t dull a blade as quickly as stone, composite, Formica, or even plastic surfaces.
+Speaking of sharp, this lab grade countertop won’t dull a blade as quickly as stone, composite, Formica, or even plastic surfaces.
 Finally, butcher block countertops are an enduring aesthetic that high-end real estate investors and restaurateurs have come to expect.

 Pros: Why Maple?

 The most common form of industrial kitchen wood is hard maple.
 It comes from the sugar maple tree and is known for having a tight grain that can withstand knocks and scratches.